reece240692/WeatherConversion/README.md

 ## Why isn't the History Table working?

-I would've loved to have fully implemented this given more time but since the focus was on my approach rather than getting everything perfect, I wanted to focus on the approach.
+I would've loved to have fully implemented this given more time but since the focus was on my approach rather than getting everything perfect, I wanted to focus on the approach for testing purposes.

 ## Why use a library instead of implementing the algorithms yourself?